Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 LOOK AFTER THE WIRES.

-- You can close the lid and the wires will bow out or slide in and when you open the lid again the wires will straighten out again, holding the lid up-right
+- You can close the lid, and the wires will bow out or slide in, and when you open the lid again, the wires will straighten out again, holding the lid upright

-A WIRELESS CRAFTED TOY!
+A WIRELESS SHOEBOX CRAFTS TOY!

-The shoebox crafts cover one of many solutions to fulfilling our kid’s overwhelming desire to be on laptops, computers, PlayStation games, and more without having to plug in or use batteries.
+The shoebox crafts cover one of many solutions to fulfilling our kids’ overwhelming desire to be on laptops, computers, PlayStation games, and more without having to plug in or use batteries.

-We can’t stop the progression of technology and as our kids grow up, they will be exposed to more technological devices.
+We can’t stop the progression of technology, and as our kids grow up, they will be exposed to more technological devices.

-Occasionally it is refreshing for our kids to experience hands-on simple crafting using paper, cards, and all sorts of throw-outs to be creative explore different mediums, and be inventive, which they won’t get from watching a screen all day!
+Occasionally, it is refreshing for our kids to experience hands-on, simple crafting using paper, cards, and all sorts of throw-outs to be creative, explore different mediums, and be inventive, which they won’t get from watching a screen all day!

 BACK TO BASICS!